hooh-hooah/AI_Tips/docs/README.md

 You can consider donating me through the Patreon to keep all of my projects on the rail.
 All kind of support is welcome.
 Your supports are my main motivation to work on this project.

+## Special Thanks

+### essu

+Thanks for helping me, in general.
+When I was stuck on something, you were always with me and showed me the direction where I should go.

+### 2155X

+Thanks for listening to my dumb questions and requests.
+A few of my works couldn't be possible without you.

+### roy12

+Providing me the base files.
+This project couldn't be started without you.

+### Hanmen

+Thanks for providing us good ILLUSION replica shader.
+Without you, we couldn't have a nice and fast workflow in the modding tool.

+### DeathWeasel, ManlyMarco

+Thank you for your works and your contribution to the community.
+I'm always respecting you for all the things you've done for all of us.

+### Enimaroah

+Thank you for making and updating "SB3Utility".
+Without this tool, working on this modding tool was not possible.

+### ore-

+Thank you for working with the Graphics plugin.
+I'll improve the graphics plugin to make better graphics for all of us.